rajkadakia/Daily_quotes/README.md

   - **Tech/General**: [Quotable API](https://api.quotable.io)

+> _A person hears only what they understand. — Johann Wolfgang von Goethe_

 - Each quote is inserted into this file just above the marker `<!--QUOTE_END-->`.
 - Each quote insertion is committed separately to simulate 3 contributions.